 Tourists that do brave the political situation can experience attractions in the Ivory Coast like one of the last remaining virgin rainforests in West Africa at the Tai National Park, an unspoilt wonderland of huge trees, gurgling streams and abundant wildlife.
 Then there is the impressive Cascade Waterfall, located in a bamboo forest in the lush region around the town of Man, which also hosts the intriguing annual Festival of Masks with performing stilt-dancers.

-The cities, too, are worthy experiences, particularly the capital Yamoussoukro.
-A unique city in Africa, boasting a full-sized replica of St Peter's Basilica in Rome.
-The stunning cathedral (containing more stained glass than you will find in all the churches of France), and other lavish edifices in the surprising city, including an internationally-rated golf course and multi-lane highways that disappear into the jungle, was built courtesy of long-term president Felix Houphouet-Boigny, who bestowed all these gifts on his hometown.
+The cities are also worthy experiences.
+The capital Yamoussoukro, a unique city in Africa, boasts a full-sized basilica, reminiscent of St Peter's in Rome.
+The stunning cathedral (containing more stained glass than you will find in all the churches of France), an internationally-rated golf course and multi-lane highways that disappear into the jungle, were built courtesy of long-term president Felix Houphouet-Boigny, who bestowed all these gifts on his hometown.

 The largest city, Abidjan, has a cosmopolitan flavour lent to it by its large French and Lebanese communities.
 Abidjan presents an attractive aspect, set on a lagoon and boasting high-rise buildings like the spectacular Hotel Ivoire.
-Abidjan has its landmark cathedral too: St Paul's was built in 1985, and consecrated by the Pope.
+The city has its landmark cathedral too; St Paul's was built in 1985 and was consecrated by the Pope.
 The city has a vibrant nightlife and bustling atmosphere, offering a few good museums for sightseeing and a rainforest reserve called Parc du Banco for shady relaxation.

 Become our Ivory Coast Travel Expert